oceanprotocol/docs/user-guides/get-started-df.md

 * Click on the purple circles in our interactive demo to walk through the steps for locking your OCEAN tokens for veOCEAN tokens.

-{% @arcade/embed flowId="FUSkygksSRsJHwle1zFs" url="https://app.arcade.software/share/FUSkygksSRsJHwle1zFs" %}
+{% embed url="https://app.arcade.software/share/FUSkygksSRsJHwle1zFs" fullWidth="false" %}
+{% endembed %}

 In this step you will: